 My name is Reet and I was born in Tallinn, Estonia 1958.
 I spent my childhood and early years going to school in Tallinn, spending the summer in South of Estonia or in Saaremaa (Estonia´s biggest Baltic island).
 My love of animals started from my first memories as a child.
 This is a passion, curiosity about nature and love of the outdoors that grows even stronger over time.
 Like many natural artists, I have spent most of my life from a very early age drawing for my own amusement.

 My artwork is inspired by my love of the natural world, for all creatures great and small.
 I feature detailed subjects with simple backgrounds.
 I use a combination of watercolor and colour pencils for most of my paintings but pencil is my favorite medium.
 I usually draw my pictures on white or coloured paper using watercolours, colour pencils and tempera to accentuate certain aspects of a drawing.
+Also, lately I’ve been drawing on the computer with Photoshop using a Bamboo tablet.

 From 1977 I studied graphic design at the State Art Institute of Estonia (now known as the Estonian Academy of Arts) and graduated as a graphic illustrator in 1984.
 My diploma work was a book about Estonian wild animals.
 I chose 14 animals and showed my ideas to a biologist.
 He liked it very much and said that artists don’t often draw animals.
 That was true because at the institute they never taught us how to.
 My diploma work was finished in a year.
 The result was a wide-ranging book about Estonian wild animals called ‘Tell Me about the Fox’.
 Some of the pictures from my book can also be seen here on my webpage.